tamcl/aire-logic-python-dev-interview-test/README.md

 ```

 Please refer to example directory to use command lines, there's a postman collection as a reference.

+future work:
-The testing is not the best, but tests all the functionality of all API end points
+The testing is not the best, but tests all the functionality of all API end points, status code is not exactly the correct one
+but it is using try catch to protect the api to execute in the correct behaviour.